Most Frequently asked Database Interview Questions and answers:

 - One-to-one: One table has the relationship with another table having the similar kind of column.
 Each primary key relates to only one or no record in the related table.

-- One-to-many: One table has a relationship with another table that has primary and foreign key relation.
+- One-to-many: One table has a relationship with another table that has a primary and foreign key relations.
 The primary key table contains only one record that relates to none, one or many records in the related table.

 - Many-to-many: Each record in both the tables can relate to many numbers of record in another table.

 Ans: Normalization is the process of removing redundant data from the database by splitting the table in a well-defined manner in order to maintain data integrity.
 This process saves much of the storage space.

 De-normalization is the process of adding up redundant data on the table in order to speed up the complex queries and thus achieve better performance.

 Q #8) What are the different types of Normalization?